OfficeDev/Office-Samples/Word-Add-in-WritingAssistant/README.md

 ![](./assets/sampleDemo.gif)

-This sample shows how to insert an existing template from an external Excel file into the currently open Excel file.
-Then it retrieves data from a JSON web service and populates the template for the customer.
+This add-in demonstrates Word add-in capabilities to help users check errors, improve writing, and rephrase content.

 ### Features
-- Use insertWorksheetsFromBase64 to insert a worksheet from another Excel file into the open Excel file.
+- Use insertFileFromBase64 to insert a document into the open Word document.
-- Get JSON data and add it to the worksheet.
+- Check erros, provid recommendations.

 ## How to run this sample